 Your new normal

 Learning to live the life you love on less will change your life.
-And when your job and income return, don’t go back to life the other way, where you spend all you have, all the time.
+And when food and gas prices return to the real normal, don’t go back to life the other way, where you spend all you have, all the time.
 Continue to live frugally, and you’ll be looking at a whole new life—where you are a voracious saver, able to build a beautiful Contingency (emergency) Fund, can get out of debt and enjoy life where you are living below your means